-This Code of Conduct and Ethics ("Code") applies to everyone at Gold Royalty Corp. ("we", "us", "our" or the "Company"), including employees, officers and directors ("Personnel") regardless of their position in our organization, at all times and everywhere we do business.
-Personnel are required to be familiar with and adhere to this Code.
+This Code of Conduct and Ethics ("Code") applies to everyone at Gold Royalty Corp. ("we" or the "Company"), including employees, officers and board members regardless of their position in our organization, at all times and everywhere we do business.
+Employees, officers and board members are required to be familiar with and adhere to this Code.
 This Code has been adopted under pursuant to U.S. and Canadian securities laws and stock exchange rules, including Item 406 of Regulation S-K and Section 807 of the NYSE American Company Guide.
 References in this Code to the Company mean the Company and any of its subsidiaries.